“Twitter is for the birds.”

 The key is being on top of it.
 Much like a bird survives by being on top of worms.

+Special thanks to Mana Ionescu of Lightspan Digital.
+Mana is a Chicgao-based social-media expert who tipped me off to Muckrack, a great resource for connecting with the media on Twitter.
 Within minutes of checking out the site, I began following the Daily Herald reporter and that step led to the Page 1 connection for J.C.
 Restoration.